Worker In A Specialty Occupation

 - If the department requires the employee to begin work on a specific date and that start date is not viable without utilizing premium processing, then the department must pay the premium processing fee.
 Similarly, if the department requires the employee to travel internationally for University business and the employee would have to present evidence of an approved H-1B petition in order to obtain a new visa to re-enter the United States in H-1B status, the department must pay the premium processing fee.

-- If the employee wishes to utilize premium processing purely for his/her own convenience (such as to be able to travel internationally for purely personal reasons, to be able to obtain a new driver's license or other benefits more quickly, etc.), then the employee may pay the premium processing fee.
-All requests to permit an employee to pay the premium processing fee for an H-1B petition filed by the University are subject to review and approval by ISS.
+- If the employee wishes to utilize premium processing purely for their own convenience (such as to be able to travel internationally for purely personal reasons, to be able to obtain a new driver's license or other benefits more quickly, etc.), then the employee may pay the premium processing fee.
+All requests to permit an employee to pay the premium processing fee for an H-1B petition filed by the University are subject to review and approval by OAGC.

 If the employee is accompanied by dependent family members who need to apply for change and/or extension of nonimmigrant status in the United States, the fee for this application is generally paid by the employee.
 However, in the past a few departments have opted to cover this fee on the employee's behalf, and this is permissible if the department wishes to do so.